ryukinix/mal/README.md

 ### On ArchLinux

-If you're using archlinux distro this project has been packaged and uploaded to the AUR as [python-mal-git](https://aur.archlinux.org/packages/python-mal-git).
+If you're using the archlinux distro this project has been packaged and uploaded to the AUR as [python-mal-git](https://aur.archlinux.org/packages/python-mal-git).

-You can install it using an AUR wrapper like `yaourt` or `pacaur` which will be much simpler.
+You can install it using an AUR wrappers like `yaourt` or `pacaur` which will be much simpler.

 Using `yaourt`:
 ```
 yaourt -S python-mal-git
 ```

-Using `pacman`:
+Using `pacaur`:

 ```
 pacaur -y python-mal-git
 ```

-Or manually download the `PKGBUILD` and package it:
+Or doing it manually:

 ```
 wget https://aur.archlinux.org/cgit/aur.git/snapshot/python-mal-git.tar.gz